utily/isly/README.md

 Returns the value only if it fits the type, otherwise undefined.
 Make it easy to use with the _Nullish coalescing operator_ (`??`).

+For object, a filtered object is returned, with only known properties.

 ```typescript
 const myNumber = 234 / 0 // Infinity
 console.log(isly.number().get(myNumber) ?? "(No number)") // Outputs (No number)